Ellsworth City Library

 If the ballot is returned by another immediate family member, the other immediate family member must also sign the application or written request indicating they returned the ballot.
 The family member must state his/her relationship to the voter.

-For more information see Absentee Ballot Request Service or Absentee Voting Guide (PDF).
+For more information see Absentee Ballot Request Service or City of Ellsworth Elections page.

 How do I check for a water leak?